 The program is only offered in a full-time format.
 Students complete the program as a cohort.
 Should you need to leave for any reason, you will be required to re-apply.Top

-To meet the recency requirement, courses must have been completed within five years from the start of the program.
+To meet the recency requirement, courses must have been completed within five years from your start date in the program.
 For the 2014 intake, courses must have been completed by December 31, 2009.

-Recency may be waived for the Physics requirement, if the Math requirement is successfully met.
+Recency may be waived for Physics, if the Math requirement is successfully met.
 Admissions will assess post-secondary transcripts for equivalent courses meeting recency and relevant letter grade.
 If your course work is not within recency, you have the option to either write challenge exams or complete upgrading courses through your local school district or post-secondary institution.
 Challenge exams exist for Biology, Math, and Physics.Top

 Admissions will assess post-secondary transcript(s) for courses that fulfill the English-language proficiency requirement.Top